geins-io/ralph-storefront/README.md

 ## Components

-Ralph Storefront utilizes Ralph UI, a component and root functionality library for Ralph Storefront.
+Ralph Storefront utilizes [Ralph UI](https://www.npmjs.com/package/@geins/ralph-ui), a component and core functionality library for Ralph Storefront.
 This is where most of the components are located.
 You can override any component from Ralph UI by creating a component with the same name in the `components` folder.
 The `components` folder is structured according to the [Atomic Design methodology](https://atomicdesign.bradfrost.com/chapter-2/).

 ### Override Ralph UI components